nimroha/ksu_classifier/README.md

  `Xs` and `Ys` are the data points and their respective labels as [numpy  arrays](https://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html)

- `metric` is either a callable to compute the metric or a string that names one of our provided metrics (print `ksu.KSU.METRICS.keys()` for the full list)
+ `metric` is either a callable to compute the metric or a string that names one of our provided metrics (print `KSU.METRICS.keys()` for the full list)

  `gram` _(optional, default=None)_ a precomputed [gramian matrix](http://mathworld.wolfram.com/GramMatrix.html), will be calculated if not provided.